arvidn/libtorrent/trunk/docs/manual.rst

 ``active_time`` They are saved in and restored from resume data, to keep totals across sessions.

-``seed_cycles`` is the number of times this torrent has reached the seed limits.
-It will keep being seeded, but it will rotate between torrents that haven't completed as many cycles.
-The fraction part of this number is the progress of the current cycle.
+``seed_rank`` is a rank of how important it is to seed the torrent, it is used to determine which torrents to seed and which to queue.
+It is based on the peer to seed ratio from the tracker scrape.
 For more information, see queuing_.

 peer_info